flyingcircusio/fc-nixos/doc/src/base.md

 # Base environment

-The base installation includes various tools that generally help with application deployment.
-They are available on every Flying Circus NixOS VM.
+The base installation includes various packages that generally help with application deployment and provide various system tools.
+Most of them add executable files to the global PATH and some can be used as a library.
-The package's installation includes availability to run them manually and to compile your own software against them.

-However, those are intended for short-term convenience.
-Linking against them may cause breakage of your applications in the long term.

-Also, those packages are not providing running daemons (like apacheHttpd).
-If you need a managed component, those need to be activated explicitly.
+Depending on globally-installed packages should generally be avoided as this may cause breakage of your applications, especially on NixOS upgrades.
+It's better to use custom user environments to install application dependencies, as described in {ref}`nixos-user-package-management` or other methods to isolate application dependencies from the system.

+Also note that these packages don't provide running services/daemons, like `apacheHttpd`.
+Services are typically activated by adding _roles_ (also called _components_) to a machine, for example `lamp`.

 You can look up packages and their descriptions via the [NixOS Package Search](https://search.nixos.org/packages).

-## Packages
+## Packages added by our platform

 - apacheHttpd
 - atop